 The ensemble of seven monuments makes up the Valley's World Heritage Sites.
 The Durbar Squares are the monument zones describing the plazas and areas opposite the old royal palaces in Kathmandu, Bhaktapur, and Patan.

 Likewise, Swayambhunath includes the oldest Buddhist monument in the valley, and Boudhanath includes Nepal's largest stupa.
-Similarly, Pashupatinath has an extensive Hindu temple precinct, whereas Changu Narayan comprises a Hindu temple complex surrounded by traditional Newa settlements.
+Similar to Pashupatinath, Changu Narayan has a complex of Hindu temples encircled by traditional Newa settlements.

 The Kathmandu Durbar Square held the Malla and Shah Kings' palaces.
 The special features include the Hanuman Dhoka Palace Complex, where important ceremonies of the monarchy took place, such as the coronation ceremony, Kumari Chowk, the abode of living Goddess Kumari, and the Taleju temple, among others.
 It is located in the Kathmandu district in the Basantapur area.
-It can be reached in around 5 minutes from Thamel in a taxi.
+By taxi, it is accessible from Thamel in about 5 minutes.
 One can even take a 20-minute walk to Kathmandu Durbar Square from Thamel.
 The entry fee to Kathmandu Durbar Square is NPR 1000 (~USD 8.6).

 The Patan Durbar Square was the Royal Palace of the ancient Lalitpur Kingdom when the Malla dynasty ruled.
 The special features include the old royal palace and artistically designed temples such as the Krishna Mandir built in the local variety of Shikhara style.
 It is located in the Lalitpur district and takes around 25 minutes to reach by taxi.
 The entry fee to Patan Durbar Square is NPR 1000 (~USD 8.6).

-The Bhaktapur Durbar Square is the ancient palace where the Bhaktapur kingdom's kings resided.
-The special features include the Palace of Fifty-five Windows, temples such as Vatsala Temple, Naytapola Temple, Bhairab Nath Temple, etc. It is located in the Bhaktapur district and takes about 40 minutes to reach Thamel in a taxi.
+Bhaktapur Durbar Square is the ancient palace where the Bhaktapur kingdom's kings resided.
+The special features include the Palace of Fifty-five Windows and temples such as Vatsala Temple, Naytapola Temple, Bhairab Nath Temple, etc. It is located in the Bhaktapur district and takes about 40 minutes to reach Thamel in a taxi.
 The entry fee to the Bhaktapur Durbar Square is NPR 1500 (~USD 12.8).

 Swayambhunath is one of Nepal's holiest Buddhist stupas, with Hindu deities also filling the stupa complex.
-The special feature includes the main stupa with a dome at the base with a cubical structure above containing paintings of the eyes of Buddha looking in all four directions.
-The different parts of the site include the main stupa complex, the Vajra thunderbolt, the Buddha statue on the west side of Swayambhunath, The Sleeping Buddha, and The Dewa Dharma Monastery containing a bronze icon of Buddha and traditional Tibetan paintings, and Harati temple - the goddess of all children.
+The special feature includes the main stupa with a dome at the base and a cubical structure above containing paintings of the eyes of Buddha looking in all four directions.
+The different parts of the site include the main stupa complex, the Vajra thunderbolt, the Buddha statue on the west side of Swayambhunath, The Sleeping Buddha, the Dewa Dharma Monastery containing a bronze icon of Buddha and traditional Tibetan paintings, and Harati temple—the goddess of all children.

 It is said that Swayambhunath was born out of a lotus flower that bloomed in the middle of a lake that was spread across Kathmandu Valley.
 The site was founded at the beginning of the 5th century.
 It is located in the Kathmandu district and takes about 10 minutes to reach Thamel in a taxi.
 The entry fee to Swayambhunath is NPR 200 (~USD 1.7).